ratatui/ratatui-website/src/content/docs/tutorials/json-editor/main.md

 Now that we have prepared the terminal for our application to run, it is time to actually run it.

-First, we need to create an instance of our `ApplicationState` or `app`, to hold all of the program's state, and then we will call our function which handles the event and draw loop.
+First, we need to create an instance of our `App` to hold all of the program's state, and then we will call our function which handles the event and draw loop.

 ```rust
     // --snip--